-Categories Domestic commercial banks / Foreign banks Foreign banks with less than with 20 and above branches 20 branches Total Priority 40 percent of Adjusted Net Bank Credit [ANBC 32 percent of ANBC or cred Sector defined in sub paragraph (iii) below] or credit equivalent amount of Off- equivalent amount of Off-Balance Sheet Balance Sheet Exposure, Exposure, whichever is higher. whichever is higher.
+Categories Domestic commercial banks / Foreign banks Foreign banks with less than with 20 and above branches 20 branches Total Priority 40 percent of Adjusted Net Bank Credit [ANBC 32 percent of ANBC or credit Sector defined in sub paragraph (iii) below] or credit equivalent amount of Off- equivalent amount of Off-Balance Sheet Balance Sheet Exposure, Exposure, whichever is higher. whichever is higher.
 Total agriculture 18 percent of ANBC or credit equivalent No specific target.
 Forms part of amount of Off-Balance Sheet Exposure, total priority sector target. whichever is higher.

-Of this, indirect lending in excess of 4.5% of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher, will not be reckoned for computing achievement under 18 percent target.
+Of this, indirect lending in excess of 4.5% of ANBC or credit equivalent amount of Off- Balance Sheet Exposure, whichever is higher, will not be reckoned for computing achievement under 18 percent target.
 However, all agricultural loans under the categories 'direct' and 'indirect' will be reckoned in computing achievement under the overall priority sector target of 40 percent of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher.
-Micro & Small Enterprises (MSE) (i) Advances to micro and small enterprises sector will be reckoned in computing achievement under the overall priority sector target of 40 percent of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher. (ii) 40 percent of total advances to micro and small enterprises sector should go to Micro (manufacturing) enterprises having investment in plant and machinery up to Rs.10 lakh and micro (service) enterprises having investment in equipment up to Rs.
-4 lakh; (iii) 20 percent of total advances to micro and small enterprises sector should go to Micro (manufacturing) enterprises with investment in plant and machinery above Rs.10 lakh and up to Rs.25 lakh, and micro (service) enterprises with No specific target.
-Forms part of total priority sector target. investment in equipment above Rs.4 lakh and up to Rs.10 lakh Export Credit Export credit is not a separate category.
+Micro & Small Enterprises (MSE) Micro (manufacturing) enterprises having investm ₹10 lakh and micro (service) enterprises having i lakh; (ii) 20 percent of total advances to micro and sma Micro (manufacturing) enterprises with investme ₹10 lakh and up to ₹25 lakh, and micro (servic equipment above ₹4 lakh and up to ₹10 lakh. total priority sector target. total pr Export Credit Export credit is not a separate category.
 Export credit to eligible activities under agriculture and MSE will be reckoned for priority sector lending under respective categories.
 No specific target.
 Forms part of total priority sector target.
 Advances to Weaker Sections 10 percent of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher.
 No specific target in the total priority sector target.